Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Results

+As detailed in the case overview listing in Table~\ref{tab:tab1}, these two buffet configurations ($\alpha = 5^{\circ}$ and $6^{\circ}$) are selected to investigate the effect of cross flow on the 2D and 3D buffet modes.
+A range of sweep angles are considered between $\lambda = \left[0^{\circ}, 35^{\circ}\right]$, depending on the angle of attack.
+For the main results, the airfoil aspect ratio is fixed to $AR=3$, to accommodate two wavelengths of the expected 3D mode.

 Span- and time-averaged profiles of $(a)$ pressure coefficient and $(b)$ skin-friction are reported in Fig.\ref{fig:Cp_Cf} for the two angles of attack at $\lambda=0^{\circ}$.
 The trip location is visible at $x=0.1c$ on both sides of the airfoil (Fig.\ref{fig:CRM_3D}).
 The increase in angle of attack shifts the mean shock wave position farther upstream on the upper surface, whereas the pressure side of the airfoil is seen to be less sensitive to the change.
-The time-averaged pressure gradient imposed by the shock (Fig.\ref{fig:CRM_3D}) is spread over a wide region ($\sim25\%c$) of the airfoil chord due to the chordwise motion associated with shock buffet \cite{Giannelis_buffet_review}.
+The time-averaged pressure gradient imposed by the shock (Fig.\ref{fig:Cp_Cf}, around $0.3 < x < 0.55$) is spread over a wide region ($\sim25\%c$) of the airfoil chord due to the chordwise motion associated with shock buffet \cite{Giannelis_buffet_review}.

 The main physical difference between the two cases is observed in the skin-friction distribution around the mean shock location ($x \approx 0.4-0.5$).
 At $\alpha=5^{\circ}$, the flow is attached in a time/span-averaged mean sense, but at $\alpha=6^{\circ}$, a large separation bubble is present at the shock that extends downstream towards the trailing edge.
 Although the $\alpha=5^{\circ}$ case is attached in the mean, at low-lift phases of the buffet cycle it is still massively-separated instantaneously, downstream of the SBLI \cite{LSH2024_narrow_buffet,lusher2025highfidelity_JFM,LSSMSH_OpenSBLIv3_CPC2025}, as will be shown.
 The focus of this work is the buffet dynamics of these two configurations (minimally- ($\alpha = 5^{\circ}$) and largely-separated ($\alpha = 6^{\circ}$) in the mean) when sweep is introduced.
-Of particular interest are the effect of sweep on the stationary unswept 3D separation cell mode ($St \approx 0.02$) and the relation between 3D buffet mode frequency and sweep angle as disturbances convect in the spanwise direction.
+Of particular interest are the effect of sweep on the intermittent quasi-stationary unswept 3D separation cell mode ($St \approx 0.02$) and the relation between 3D buffet mode frequency and sweep angle as disturbances convect in the spanwise direction.\\